Anxiety and Stress Therapy

 Anxious people often don’t seek therapy because, well, thinking of calling a therapist makes them anxious.
 But therapy is really, really good at treating anxiety, and there are a lot of things a therapist can do to help eliminate anxiety, from thought-stopping to exposure to relaxation techniques, psychoanalysis, EMDR… Figuring out what will work best for you is a key part of the therapist’s job.

-Because we take a multi-modal approach, integrating the best tools from many approaches, we’ll use the ones that work best for you. be looking at:
+We take a multi-modal approach – integrating the best tools from many approaches.
+We use interventions that are shown by research to be the best, and that work best for you.
+We break the repetitive, upward spiral.

 But you can.